-This is Day 3 of the 14-Day Gratitude Challenge where hundreds of participants around the world gathered together to practice gratitude for 14 days.
+This is Day 3 of the 14-Day Gratitude Challenge where hundreds of participants around the world gathered to practice gratitude for 14 days.
 This challenge was conducted in Aug 2013 and is now over–however, you can still do the tasks in your own time!
 Visit the overview page for all Gratitude Challenge tasks and posts.

 Hey everyone, welcome to Day 3 of our 14-day gratitude challenge!
 Let’s get started, shall we?

 I love gratitude notes.
 I think they are one of the simplest yet most powerful ways to express your gratitude to someone.